Frigory33/ocaml-allegro-5/README.md

 You can also create a bug report for a feature request.

-A small repository for testing the binding is available at [ocaml-allegro-5-test](https://github.com/Frigory33/ocaml-allegro-5-test).
+The [test](https://github.com/Frigory33/ocaml-allegro-5/tree/test) branch contains a small project to test the binding.